PARKS & RECREATION MAINTENANCE TECH II - 1219 Salary

 - Job Duties

-Maintain General Property (55%): Maintain beautification sites, assigned ROWs, playgrounds, cemeteries, trails, shelters, sports fields and courts, waterways, monuments, medians, Zoo and Parks and Recreation facilities, and related amenities.
+Maintain General Property (55%): Maintain beautification sites, playgrounds, cemeteries, trails, shelters, sports fields and courts, waterways, monuments, medians, Zoo and Parks and Recreation facilities, and related amenities.
 Ensure all park facilities are routinely inspected and maintained, including but not limited to special facilities and restrooms.
 Plant trees and shrubs, mow, trim, over-seed, fertilize, mix soil and distribute, water, aerate, paint, remove litter and graffiti, and apply pesticide application for diseases, weeds and insect control on grasses, trees and shrubs.
 Assist tree crew, as approved, by cutting down and removing diseased, dead, or damaged trees and limbs.
 Assist sports field crew with field preparation, playgrounds, and basic preparation of recreation spaces and events.
 Install and remove plant material (trees, flowers, and shrubs) during approved times of the year.
 Prepare soil and install sod on designated grass areas.
 Install tumble-safe playground mulch in designated playground areas.
 Install certified mulch for trees, plants, and large designated areas.
 Provide assistance to internal and external stakeholders during storm/weather clean up or related events and emergencies.
 Remove hazardous items such as dead animals, bees, ants, snakes, needles, transient materials, invasive and noxious plant material as directed.
 Operate large equipment to accomplish tasks.

 In addition to the above general property maintenance responsibilities, the Technician II position will also be responsible for assisting in leading a crew in the performance of the outlined duties and directing traffic.